 – Increased muscle tones

 There are a few treatment options for infants going through NAS to help reduce risk of serious and potentially fatal outcomes.
 In many cases, the newborn may need constant medical monitoring, medications, and very small doses of narcotics until they can adjust without them.
 Making sure they aren’t exposed to overstimulating things such as bright lights and loud noises can also help.
 Skin-to-skin affection and tender loving care has also been reported to make a huge positive impact on babies of a substance-abusing mother.

 Drug addiction can have long-term effects on the mother as well.
 Pregnant mothers can experience the following:

-Substance abuse and addiction is always dangerous and adding the complications of pregnancy makes it even more life threatening.
+Substance use disorder and addiction is always dangerous and adding the complications of pregnancy makes it even more life threatening.
 If you are an addict and are pregnant, please seek help to save the lives of yourself and your fetus.
 This is a serious issue and even though getting help can be scary, we can assure you that it is your best and only option.
 Please call Restoration Recovery or a treatment center near you to get physical and mental health as you work past this difficult time.
-We serve patients from Chattanooga TN, Fairmount TN, Walden TN, Harrison TN, Middle Valley TN, Signal Mountain, TN and surrounding areas.
+We serve patients from Chattanooga TN, Tyner TN, Ridgeside TN, Harrison TN, East Ridge TN, Ooltewah TN, Red Bank TN, and surrounding areas.